-Negligence: If the rear-end collision was a result of negligence and led to serious damages and injuries, courts tend to be more likely to award higher non-economic damages.
+- Negligence: If the rear-end collision was a result of negligence and led to serious damages and injuries, courts tend to be more likely to award higher non-economic damages.

-Parties: When a company is liable, judges often tend to mete out harsher punishments.
+- Parties: When a company is liable, judges often tend to mete out harsher punishments.
 These cases most often involve gross negligence.

-Speed: Even small vehicles can cause serious damages to larger ones if the driver is speeding.
+- Speed: Even small vehicles can cause serious damages to larger ones if the driver is speeding.
 Speeding is also often tied to negligence, which may increase payouts.

-Injuries: The more severe a person’s injuries, the higher the likelihood of obtaining bigger payouts.
+- Injuries: The more severe a person’s injuries, the higher the likelihood of obtaining bigger payouts.
 This is true even when the result is death.

 Rear End Collision Settlement Amount Examples

-$120,000: Client was involved in a multi-car accident where she was hit from the rear by a drunk driver.
+- $120,000 Rear End Collision Settlement: Client was involved in a multi-car accident where she was hit from the rear by a drunk driver.
 The client suffered from a serious lower back injury that required surgery, therapy and caused long term pain and suffering.

 This article should give you a good overview of what to do in the case of rear end collision injuries.
-If you have any further questions, it is recommended to speak with a rear end accident lawyer.
+If you have any further questions, it is recommended to speak with a car accident lawyer.
 They will be able to review your case – including your medical records and police report – to determine if there is the possibility of making a personal injury claim.
 Lawsuit Info Center can help you receive the rear end collision injury compensation you deserve.

-Rear-end collision are the most widely recognized types of accidents.
+Rear-end collision settlements are the most common types of accident claims.
 The amount of money and types of damages that occur during a rear-end collision can differ immensely.
 An average settlement for a rear-end collision is hard to place an exact number due to the various factors that go in to determining how much compensation should be owed.
 A settlement is hard to configure due to both palpable and impalpable expenses.
 Costs such as medical expenses and wages lost are easily calculated, however, determining how much pain and suffering is worth is a little more challenging.
 Other expenses to incorporate into a settlement, which may affect how much money you will get if you’re ever rear ended include:

-Loss of income
+- Loss of income

-Quality of life
+- Quality of life

 There is no exact number to be given because each rear end collision is different.
 Totaling up these damages and configuring how much money a victim may get will increase due to the severity of the accident.
 But generally an easy way to get some idea of estimating how much money you will get is to multiply direct expenses by 1.5 – 4.
 If your direct property damages were $1,000 your settlement estimation would be some area between $2,500 and $5,000.

-Some example of rear-end settlements include:
+Some example of rear end collision settlements include:

-Rear-end victim suffered from neck injuries later requiring surgery.
+- Rear-end victim suffered from neck injuries later requiring surgery.
 Settlement amount was $537,500 and $58,158 in Workers Compensation benefits.

-A couple was rear-ended and pushed into oncoming traffic suffering abdominal and spinal injuries.
+- A couple was rear-ended and pushed into oncoming traffic suffering abdominal and spinal injuries.
 Their settlement amount was $2,331,075.

 - Woman rear-ended by a sanitation truck suffering multiple injuries and a total of six surgeries.
 Settlement amount was $4 million.